 Area Obstetric Practices

-We collaborate with the maternity team and physician practices at the North Shore Medical Center.
+We collaborate with the maternity team and physician practices at the Salem Hospital.
 For patients in the North Shore area, we encourage you to consider seeking care with our colleagues there.

 Learn More About the Obstetrics Program